Causes of Toothache

 Reversible toothache

-In this case, treating the cause of the annoyance (eg having a filling) will result in the toothache resolving.
+In this case, treating the cause of the annoyance, e.g., having a filling, will result in the toothache resolving.

 Irreversible toothache

-How can The 247 Dentist help with toothache?
+How can the 247 Dentist help with toothache?

-Tooth Decay
+Tooth decay

 Tooth decay, also known as dental decay or dental caries, is when acids produced by bacteria in your mouth dissolve the outer layers of your teeth.
+Tooth decay is one of the most widespread health problems in the UK, with more than half (55%) of adults in the UK having one or more decayed teeth.

 What causes tooth decay?

 Your mouth is full of bacteria, which combine with small food particles and saliva to form a sticky film known as plaque, which builds up on your teeth.
+When you consume foods and drinks high in carbohydrates (sugary or starchy), the bacteria in plaque turn the carbohydrates into the energy they need, producing acid at the same time.

 Over time, the acid in plaque begins to break down the surface of your tooth.
 Left untreated, the plaque can completely destroy the outside of the tooth and expose the nerves inside.
-Once this happens, you will have toothache.
+Once this happens, you will have a toothache.

-The 4 stages of tooth decay:
+The four stages of tooth decay:

 Stage 2.
 The decay is now a cavity.
 It has gone through the tooth’s hard surface layer.